 It’s perhaps appropriate that a show that debuted in February 2020 should end on such a dark note.
 True, some Mexican artists, such as Siqueiros—the most formally innovative and temperamentally pessimistic of los tres grandes—continued working and experimenting with well-known Americans (like Pollock) through the end of World War II.
 But by the mid 1940s, the twenty-year period of Mexican-American collaboration had ended, and the spirit of enthusiastic artistic exchange had cooled.
 Today it can be hard to believe that such an era even existed in the first place.
 Vida Americana doesn’t tempt us to idealize it, but it does inspire hope for a renewed national willingness to celebrate and even learn from Mexico.

-Griffin Oleynick is an assistant editor at Commonweal.
+Griffin Oleynick is an associate editor at Commonweal.